brianchandbound/brianchandbound.github.io/_posts/2016-03-05-helloworld.md

 - Corgis

-# Today\'s Struggle
+## Today's Struggle
-I\'ve been working on building up a system for deep learning and heavy computations.
+I've been working on building up a system for deep learning and heavy computations.
-It\'s been a month long process of waiting for parts to get cheaper and convincing myself that I\'ll actually do work with it.
+It's been a month long process of waiting for parts to get cheaper and convincing myself that I'll actually do work with it.
-I\'ve gotten the computer set up, but mostly have been using it as an utterly expensive soundcloud streaming device.
+I've gotten the computer set up, but mostly have been using it as an utterly expensive soundcloud streaming device.

 **Specs:**
 - Intel 5820K 6-Core process overclocked to 4GHz